 One question that we are asked rather frequently is “how many days is the minimum number that I can go to Walt Disney World and still full enjoyment of all of the parks and rides”?
 For me personally, this is a very difficult question to answer.
 I could go to Walt Disney World for two weeks straight.
 Go to all the parks, the water parks, Disney Springs and still say that’s not enough time.
-But that’s me.
+But that’s me, so in the real world how many days do you need in the parks?

 The absolute minimum would be four days.
 That does make sense of course; four days for four parks.